Abulhallaj/netbox-deviceimage/README.md

 file represents front and rear of a physical device type (e.g. make and model).
 These images can be loaded into NetBox to obviate the need to create device images .

+ALL IMAGE CREATED FROM OFFICIAL RELEASED VISIO STENCIL BY MANUFACTURERS